The idea behind eating clean is focusing on the healthiest foods in each category.

 Research suggests that oats may reduce the risk of heart disease by lowering cholesterol levels and may help you lose weight.

 Buckwheat is very nutritious, containing both protein and fiber.
 It also has more minerals and antioxidants than most grains.
+It's particularly high in Magnesium.

 Additionally, it may be particularly beneficial for heart health and blood sugar control, especially in people with diabetes.